Ivordir/YALPS/README.md

      * An object or `Iterable` representing the variables of the problem.
      * In the case `variables` is an `Iterable`, duplicate keys are not ignored.
      * The order of variables is preserved in the solution,
-     * but variables with a value of `0` are not included in the solution.
+     * but variables with a value of `0` are not included in the solution by default.
      */
     variables:
         | Iterable<[key: VariableKey, variable: Coefficients<ConstraintKey>]>